aarontran/snr-filaments/rsch-notes-fall.md

 Verify / check covariance matrix scaling
 ----------------------------------------

-If we're going to consider using fit standard errors (i.e., sqrt of diag elements of covariance matrix), we need to know how it's calculated.
+If we're going to consider using fit standard errors (i.e., sqrt of diag of covariance matrix), we need to know how it's calculated.
 Scipy tells us:
 * "cov\_x is a Jacobian approximation to the Hessian of the least squares objective function."